ericdasse28/credit-default-prediction/README.md

 ### Feature engineering

-The **feature engineering** stage's intent is to create new features or modify existing ones to _improve model performance_.
+The intent behind the **feature engineering** stage is to create new features or modify existing ones to _improve model performance_.
 More specifically, the goal is to enhance the predictive power of the dataset by generating features that better represent the underlying patterns in the data.